-One of the cool things about the TS9521C for photography is that in addition to printing up to 11 x 17 inches, it can make 12 x 12-inch borderless prints.
+One of the cool things about the TS9521C for photography is that in addition to printing up to 11 by 17 inches, it can make 12 by 12-inch borderless prints.
 Speed is rated at 15 images per minute.
 You can also make double-sided prints thanks to the duplexing functionality, and the paper tray holds up to 100 sheets for printing documents, so it can keep up with the needs of a home office.

 Why should you buy this?
 A six-ink, wide-format photo printer that you can actually afford.

 Who’s it for?
 Photo enthusiasts who want to make gallery-quality prints.

 There’s no shortage of great wide-format photo printers on the market.
 The problem is, they can get very expensive.
 Enter Epson’s Expression Photo HD XP-15000, a wireless wide-format color printer that can handle borderless prints up to 13 × 19 inches at a price you might actually be able to afford.

 As tends to be standard for photo printers, the Expression Photo HD XP-15000 uses more ink than the standard CMYK setup.
 In addition to cyan, magenta, yellow, and black, Epson added red and gray inks.
 An additional color ink means even more accurate color prints, while the gray ink improves the tonality of black-and-white photos.
 While professional printers often use even more inks, the quality difference can be hard to spot — and the Expression XP-15000 remains much more affordable.